grnet/snf-image-creator/docs/man/snf-mkimage.rst

 -a URL, --authentication-url=URL
 	use this authentication URL when uploading/registering images

+--allow-unsupported
+	Proceed with the image creation even if the media is not supported

 -c CLOUD, --cloud=CLOUD
         use this saved cloud account to authenticate against a cloud when uploading/registering images